jsixface/GoogleVoiceDeleter/README.md

+## This is no longer needed.
+Google voice app has a multi delete function now.

 # Google Voice Deleter

 This project opens google voice in a Chromium browser and deletes messages one by one.
 You might want to *Archive* the messages you want to keep before running this.